D

 derogatory (adjective)

 Showing a critical or disrespectful attitude.
-(OD)
+(NOA)

 Expressive of a low opinion; disparaging.
 (MW)

-dhimmitude (noun)
+dhimmi (noun)

 Word coined by historian Bat Ye’or to describe the status of dhimmi peoples.
 In Islam, after jihad concludes in a given area with the conquest of infidel territory, a dhimma, or treaty of protection, may be granted to the conquered People of the Book, historically, Jews, Christians, and Zoroastrians.
 The dhimma provides that the life and property of the infidel are exempted from jihad for as long as the Muslim rulers permit, which has generally meant for as long as the subject non-Muslims, the dhimmi, prove economically useful to the Islamic state.
 The Quran spells out the payment of the jizya (poll or head tax prescribed in Sura 9:29), which is the most conspicuous means by which the Muslim overlords exploit the dhimmi.
 But the jizya is not merely economic in its function; it exists also to humiliate the dhimmi and impress on him the superiority of Islam.